mo7mmed77/CarND_PID/README.md

 Then Chose prject 4 PID controller
 ![Simulator PID controller project](images/simulator_PID.png)

-After that the pid controller should take over the simulated vehicle through the tracks!
+After that the pid controller should take over the simulated vehicle through the tracks!.
+Note: the required speed is 20 m/s and it can be modified.

 ![Running](images/Capture1.PNG)